 Leverage Next Generation Technology to Stay Ahead of the Storm

 You simply can’t manage the high transaction rates and enormous data volumes in the digital enterprise with 1980s data management technology.

 Pay attention to the warning signs:

 - Do you only reorg a small subset of partitions on a weekly basis?

 - Do you schedule reorgs for the weekend when they really need to be done now?

 - Do you avoid large non-partitioning indexes because they slow down a reorg?
 Or worse, do you drop them to get a reorg done?

 If the answer to any of these questions is yes, you are at risk!
 Your applications simply aren’t optimized.
 In the mobile world, your company’s customer is just one click away from becoming someone else’s customer.
 If your applications are too slow and your customers’ transactions aren’t fast enough, they get frustrated and find alternatives.
 So, if you use old technology to manage your data you could be putting your business in jeopardy.
 As the data grows and the tsunami approaches, your problems are only going to get worse.

 There is hope!
 There is a way to manage more data than ever before and actually lower costs and simplify data management processes!
 The Next Generation Technology for Data Management is here!

 Want to learn more about how to manage your largest databases with zero application outages and keep them at peak performance while reducing operational costs?
 Want to learn how one customer ran 6x as many reorgs and lowered their costs by 10 percent?
-Register now to attend this live webinar with Sheryl Larsen and John Barry from BMC that is hosted by IBM Systems Magazine: Tsunami Warning!
-Preparing DB2 for the Data Tidal Wave, on Wednesday, January 20th at noon CT.
+View this on-demand webinar with Sheryl Larsen and John Barry from BMC that was hosted by IBM Systems Magazine: Tsunami Warning!
+Preparing DB2 for the Data Tidal Wave.